 Mix remaining ingredients with oat mixture and knead (using hand, or machine) until you get a soft smooth dough.
 Place dough in a clean greased bowl, cover and let it double in size (about one hour).

-Deflate dough, transfer it to a work surface and roll it into a 8x24-inch rectangle (I didn't even measure, just made a rectangle the size I thought would fit my loaf pan!!).
+(I didn't even measure, just made a rectangle the size I thought would fit my loaf pan!!).

 Combine in a small bowl the ingredients for the filling, except the raisins.